What's Your Pain Number?

 I had to go see a new primary care doctor about a year ago.
 His nurse came in and ran through all the standard questions they ask when you're new.
 I stated to her that I have psoriatic arthritis with the majority of my pain being in my back.

 She asked what my pain level was that day with my psoriatic arthritis.
 I told her an eight.
 She stops writing to hand me the scale of pain paper.
 She asks again what my pain level was.
 Again, I replied an eight.

 She goes out and the doctor comes in.
 He starts going through my chart questioning things he wanted me to explain more.
 He says that it states I have psoriatic arthritis.
 I told him, "Yes, for the past five years."
-He turns to me stating that he knows nothing about psoriatic arthritis, but if I lost weight he could guarantee I wouldn't hurt so much.
+He turns to me stating that he knows nothing about psoriatic arthritis, but lost weight he could guarantee I wouldn't hurt so much.